usds/techfar-hub-website-v3/How-To-Update/github-for-content.md

 ![The build status page](images/build-status-page.png)

-This will bring you to a big long error message.
-In there though should be the URL of the page that failed to build, and _maybe_ (although probably not) something useful about what went wrong.
+This will bring you to a big, long error message.
+In there should be the URL of the page that failed to build, and _maybe_ (although probably not) something useful about what went wrong.

 ![The build error log](images/build-log.png)